chapel-lang/chapel/doc/rst/language/spec/modules.rst

 This notion of re-exporting extends to the case in which a scope uses multiple modules.
-For example, if a module A uses a module B, and module B contains a public use of modules C1, C2, and C3, then all three of those modules will be accessable by A as though they were submodules of B.  This also means that symbols in C1, C2, and C3 will be accessable as though they were defined in B, assuming these symbols were not shadowed by symbols with the same name in B and that these symbols do not conflict with each other.
+For example, if a module A uses a module B, and module B contains a public use of modules C1, C2, and C3, then all three of those modules will be accessible by A as though they were submodules of B.  This also means that symbols in C1, C2, and C3 will be accessible as though they were defined in B, assuming these symbols were not shadowed by symbols with the same name in B and that these symbols do not conflict with each other.